salrashid123/mcbn/README.md

 This tutorial does not specify how the client and server will connect together but will outline several options:

 * `xDS` using [Google Traffic Director](https://cloud.google.com/traffic-director/docs/proxyless-overview)
-  [Proxyless gRPC with Google Traffic Director](https://github.com/salrashid123/grpc_xds_traffic_director) provides a generic example not specific to this tutorial
+   - [Proxyless gRPC with Google Traffic Director](https://github.com/salrashid123/grpc_xds_traffic_director) provides a generic example not specific to this tutorial
 * [Istio Service Mesh](https://istio.io/latest/about/service-mesh/)
-  (have not verified but using `PSK` or `DTLS` should be possible)
+   - (have not verified but using `PSK` or `DTLS` should be possible)
 * [Hashicorp Consul](https://www.consul.io/)
-  You can configure consul using its [jwt auth](https://developer.hashicorp.com/consul/docs/security/acl/auth-methods/jwt) mechanism similar to Hashicorp Vault as shown [here](https://github.com/salrashid123/confidential_space#using-hashicorp-vault)
+   - You can configure consul using its [jwt auth](https://developer.hashicorp.com/consul/docs/security/acl/auth-methods/jwt) mechanism similar to Hashicorp Vault as shown [here](https://github.com/salrashid123/confidential_space#using-hashicorp-vault). and [Hashicorp Consul JWT Auth](https://github.com/salrashid123/consul_jwt_auth)